ZacSweers/inspector/README.md

 The base type is `Inspector`, which can contain any number of `Validator`s or `Validator.Factory`s.

 Like Moshi, Inspector operates on `Type`s directly.
-Validation is a decentralized, self-serve system.
+Validation is a decentralized, pluggable system.
-There is a reflective class-based validator generator if you want, or you can use the `auto-value-gson` AutoValue extension to generate validator implementations for you.
+There is a reflective class-based validator generator if you want, or you can use the `inspector-compiler` annotation processor to generate validator implementations for you.

 Validation normally operates on method return types.
 Everything is assumed non-null, unless annotated with one of the number of `@Nullable` annotations out there.
 Nullability is the only validation run out of the box by the reflective adapter as well.
 Inspector is purposefully stupid, you know your own models!

-Looks like this
+Usage looks like this:

 ```java
 Inspector inspector = new Inspector.Builder()